 Factors to Consider When Choosing a Pre-Med Program

-Financial aid.
-Almost 84% of undergrad students use some form of financial aid, be it federal, state, or institutional.
-If you need financial assistance, see if the school you’re interested in offers it.
+Financial aid: Almost 84% of undergrad students get financial aid — be it federal, state, or institutional.
+If you need assistance, see if the school offers it.
+For instance, Yale is dedicated to covering 100% of a student’s “Demonstrated Financial Need” without loans.

-Student body satisfaction.
-Check college review pages.
+Student body satisfaction: Check college review pages.
 With minimal effort, you can see how happy previous students were with their experience.
+Lots of bad reviews should send up a red flag.

-Study abroad opportunities.
-Being a physician involves being a care-taker of people of all different backgrounds.
-Study abroad and global internships, such as Global Medical Brigades, are great ways to gain experience, improve your application and become a better person.
-Look for these opportunities at pre-med programs.
+Study abroad opportunities: Studying abroad and global internships, such as Global Medical Brigades, are great ways to gain experience, improve your application, and become a better future physician.
+Look for these opportunities in pre-med programs.

-MCAT preparation.
-Every pre-med knows the MCAT is an important part of the medical school application process.
+MCAT preparation: Every pre-med knows the MCAT is a vital part of the medical school application process.
 Some schools can help students by having MCAT preparation partnerships.
+(Check out our free MCAT study schedule here.)

 About Medical School Acceptance Rates

 Should you look at published acceptance rates?
-It doesn’t hurt to look at published acceptance rates, but they can be misleading.
-Of course, you want to go to a school that promises their pre-med track will usher you into medical school.
-However, you should not enroll in an undergraduate program based on their self-reported success rate.
+It doesn’t hurt to look at published acceptance rates into medical school, but they can be misleading.
+You want a school that promises its pre-med track will usher you into medical school, but you should not enroll in an undergraduate program based on its self-reported success rate alone.

 Pre-Med Courses